 Sulfur Content in CNG

-Sulfur content in Compressed Natural Gas (CNG) refers to the concentration of sulfur-bearing compounds such as hydrogen sulfide (H₂S), carbonyl sulfide (COS), mercaptans, and other organic sulfur compounds present in the gas.
+Sulfur content in Compressed Natural Gas (CNG) refers to the concentration of sulfur-bearing compounds present in the gas, such as hydrogen sulfide (H₂S), carbonyl sulfide (COS), mercaptans, and other organic sulfur compounds.
+Although natural gas is primarily methane (CH₄), sulfur compounds may be present in raw gas extracted from reservoirs.

-Due to advanced purification processes, CNG is recognized as one of the cleanest and lowest-sulfur fossil fuels available today.
+For automotive, industrial, and power-generation use, sulfur content in CNG is stringently controlled and minimized, making CNG one of the cleanest and lowest-sulfur fossil fuels available today.

 Sources of Sulfur in Natural Gas